FARM1120 – Pharmacist, Patient and Society

 - you have knowledge about the history of pharmacy and role of pharmacists in the healthcare system in a local and global perspective

-- you have understanding of the terms adherence, concordance, patient safety, and patient's understanding of medicine use
+- you have understanding of the terms adherence, concordance, patient safety, health literacy, and patient's understanding of medicine use

 - you have gained basic knowledge about clinical communication and ethics, and can reflect on professional ethical dilemmas

-- you have knowledge about terminology commonly used in health, disease and pharmaceuticals, an overview of sources to drug use in Norway and the stakeholders in the pharmaceutical market
+- you have knowledge of pharmaceutical terminology and sources for consumption of pharmaceuticals in Norway, and the stakeholders in the pharmaceutical market

 - you will have a basic knowledge of the structure and development of pharmaceutical legislation, as well as the main principles within the field of pharmaceuticals and health